bepoooe/bepoooe/README.md

 ---

 ## 🧑‍💻 About Me
-- 🎓 B.Tech in Computer Science @ B.P.
+- 🎓 B.Tech in Computer Science at B.P.
 Poddar Institute of Management and Technology (2023-2027)
 - 💻 Front-end developer | Hackathon participant | Project creator
 - 🛠️ Skilled in Java, Python, JavaScript, React, Node.js, Three.js, and more
 - 🌐 Web development, software engineering, and deployment enthusiast